dishmint/LexicalCases/README.md

 ---
 ## Background

 I needed a function that could show me common adjectives associated with a particular topic or object.
-I was able to write it, but I wanted to support more text types.
+I wrote a function to search relevant Wikipedia articles for particular sequences like ("adjective", "air craft"), but I wanted to support more text types.

-Facilitating this is the concept of a TextPattern: an arrangement of text and text content types.
+Introducing the TextPattern: an arrangement of text and text content types.
+Here's a basic example of what it looks like:

 For example:
 ```Mathematica
 TextPattern["this","is", "a", TextType["Adjective"], TextType["Noun"]]
 ```

+TextPatterns are Pattern Objects that expand during the evaluation of TextSequenceCases based on the sourcetext.

 ---
 ## Usage: